How to Fix Multiple cycles to dry on Speed Queen DR7000WG (Gas)

 Step 1

-Before testing any components, clean the entire vent run from the dryer exhaust port to the exterior termination cap.
-The DR7000WG is a commercial-grade unit that moves significantly more air than residential dryers, so even a partially blocked vent creates enough back-pressure to prevent clothes from drying in a single cycle — always start here before replacing parts.
+Before testing any components, ensure you clean the entire vent run from the dryer exhaust port to the exterior termination cap.
+The DR7000WG is a commercial-grade unit that moves significantly more air than residential dryers, so even a partially blocked vent can create back-pressure that prevents drying in a single cycle.
+Always start here before replacing parts.

 Step 2

-Locate the cycling thermostat on the heater housing at the rear panel, secured with ¼” hex screws, and test it on Rx1 with the dryer unplugged — you should get continuity at room temperature.
-An open reading means the thermostat has failed and is cutting the heat cycle short before the load is actually dry; replace it if you get no continuity.
-Pro tip: also check the high-limit thermostat on the same housing, as both can fail together from repeated overheating caused by vent restriction.
+Locate the cycling thermostat on the heater housing at the rear panel, secured with ¼” hex screws.
+Test it on Rx1 with the dryer unplugged — you should see continuity at room temperature.
+An open reading indicates the thermostat has failed, cutting the heat cycle short.
+If there’s no continuity, replace it.
+Also, check the high-limit thermostat on the same housing, as both can fail together due to repeated overheating from vent restriction.

 Step 3

 Inspect the felt drum seals at both the front and rear drum openings for tears, compression, or missing sections.
-When these seals degrade, hot air takes the path of least resistance and flows around the drum instead of through the load, dramatically reducing drying efficiency even when heat output is normal.
-Replace both seals as a set since they wear at similar rates and labor to access them is the same either way.
+When these seals wear out, hot air escapes around the drum instead of passing through the load, significantly reducing drying efficiency.
+Replace both seals as a set since they wear at similar rates and the labor to access them is the same.

 Step 4

-If the dryer produces heat but not enough to dry a full load in one cycle, test the gas valve coil solenoids with the dryer unplugged — the primary coil should read approximately 1,300Ω and secondary coils should fall in the 90–600Ω range on Rx1.
-A coil reading open (OL) is preventing the gas valve from opening fully or holding open long enough to sustain proper flame.
-Replace the full coil kit rather than individual coils, as they age together and partial replacement often leads to a repeat call.
+If the dryer produces heat but not enough to dry a full load in one cycle, test the gas valve coil solenoids with the dryer unplugged — the primary coil should read around 1,300Ω, and secondary coils should fall in the 90–600Ω range on Rx1.
+A coil reading open (OL) means the gas valve isn’t opening fully or holding open long enough to sustain proper flame.
+Replace the full coil kit instead of individual coils, as they age together, and partial replacement often leads to repeat calls.

 Step 5

-Test the igniter on Rx1 with the dryer unplugged; a healthy igniter reads well under 400Ω, while readings above that threshold indicate the element is weakening and may no longer generate enough heat to reliably open the gas valve’s radiant sensor.
-A marginal igniter can still glow and appear to work visually while actually causing inconsistent ignition and reduced burner run time.
+Test the igniter on Rx1 with the dryer unplugged; a healthy igniter should read under 400Ω.
+Readings above that threshold indicate the element is weakening and may not create enough heat to reliably open the gas valve’s radiant sensor.
+A marginal igniter might still glow and seem to work but can cause inconsistent ignition and reduced burner run time.
 Replace it proactively at this resistance level — igniters are inexpensive compared to a second service call.

 Step 6

-After completing all repairs, run the dryer on a full heated cycle with a real load of laundry — not an empty drum — and time the cycle.
-A properly functioning DR7000WG should dry a full load completely within 45–60 minutes; anything longer means a remaining restriction, heat issue, or seal problem still needs attention before returning the unit to service.
+After completing all repairs, run the dryer on a full heated cycle with an actual load of laundry — not an empty drum — and time the cycle.
+A properly functioning DR7000WG should dry a full load completely within 45–60 minutes; anything longer indicates a remaining restriction, heat issue, or seal problem that still needs attention before returning the unit to service.

 Where to Buy Replacement Parts